Analysis | What’s the mandate for the next president? It’s harder than it’s ever been to answer that.

-After President Trump won the 2016 election, his side claimed to have a mandate to carry out his Make America Great Again vision.
+After Donald Trump won the 2016 election, his side claimed to have a mandate to carry out his Make America Great Again vision.

 “He’s being given a mandate,” former counselor to the president Kellyanne Conway said on CNN the day after the 2016 election.
 “And that mandate is going to be somewhat different than what we’ve had, it’s a repudiation of some of the things we’ve had.”